Skip to main content

 Admin Guide Authentication

 Knocknoc can authenticate users to an LDAP server like Active Directory, by attempting to bind as that user with their password.
-This is useful when you have an on-premise LDAP server, and want to allow users to have a single password to manage.
+This is useful when you have an on-premises LDAP server, and want to allow users to have a single password to manage.
 Knocknoc conf...

 SAML